afontenot/pyweight/docs/md/Technical Concepts.md

 would have to take all this into account.
 However, we don't do this.
 The PyWeight approach is to determine the *difference* between the user's caloric target and their intake.
-Metabolism obviously has a direct effect on the total number of calories consumed, but it has an almost negligible effect on the energy density of given unit of weight loss.
+Metabolism obviously has a direct effect on the number of calories required to maintain one's weight, but it has an almost negligible effect on the energy density of given unit of weight loss.

 ## The composition of weight loss